amar-jay/amar-jay/README.md

  </h3>

 #### About Me :
-I am a ReactJS, TypeScript & GraphQL enthusiast. <br/>
+I am a ReactJS, TypeScript & Go enthusiast. <br/>
 I am passionate about innovation and applying creativity in a business that makes a meaningful difference to the world. <br/>
 I am fallible like all humans and like to confront my mistakes.
 I am open to varied opinions, advice or disapproval about me and my work. <br/>
 If you have any, you can reach me on: